muzzafer5/food_delivery/README.md

-# Food deliver system | Backend service
+# Food delivery system | Backend service

 A backend service and a database for a food delivery platform